GreenInfo-Network/simpleCORS/README.md

 2. Run SimpleCORS as instructed above.

-3. Point your application's data requests to SimpleCORS, running by default at `http://localhost:5001/`.
-For example: `http://localhost:5001/?dataParam1=foo&dataParam2=bar`.
+3. Point your application's data requests to SimpleCORS, running by default at `http://localhost:5001/` + `data-source-route`.
+For example: `http://localhost:5001/nws-current/?dataParam1=foo&dataParam2=bar` where `nws-current` is mapped to a URL in dataSourceRoutes.json.

 And now you have the datas.